rafalkaron/r-jekyll-theme/README.md

 You add content by creating Markdown files in the root directory of your Jekyll site.
 **NOTE:** You should start adding your content by creating the `index.md` file.

-1. in the root directory of your Jekyll site, create a Markdown file.
+1. In the root directory of your Jekyll site, create a Markdown file.
 For example, create the `index.md` file.
 1. Open the file and add:
 ```markdown